vineethreddyramasa/DataKnights/Deliverables/R Plots/r_plots.md

 #### Change in the average Wing to Weight Ratio of each species over the span of 20 years

--   The average wing to weight ration of all the species is constant over the past 20 years.
+-   The average wing to weight ratio of all the species is constant over the past 20 years.

     ![](r_plots_files/figure-markdown_github/unnamed-chunk-12-1.png)